notnatedavis/TimeInsightsAPI/README.md

 1. `update`

 _MacOS_
-1. `update`
+1. `cd` into desired location locally to store project
+2. `git clone` the repository locally , cd in
+3. `npm install` for any dependencies
+4. `npm run dev` to start & launch development server (localhost:3000)
+5. inspect output within browser's console for debugging

 ## Additional-Info

 This portion is for logging or storing notes relevent to the project and its scope.
+Future implementations I would like to create a setup script that automatically downloads dependencies and prerequisites to make it easier for the user (a faster seamless experience).